bxdn/frontend-lessons/README.md

 4. Navigate to File -> Open Folder
 5. Open the folder where you extracted this repository
 6. There should be a terminal in the bottom section of the editor.
 If not, press `ctrl + ~`
-7. In the terminal, type the following python command: `npm install`
 10. You can now run any of the vanilla websites by opening the html files with a browser
-11. You can now run any of the react websites by navigating to their directory in the terminal and running the command `npm run dev`
+11. You can now run any of the react websites by navigating to their directory in the terminal and running the following commands:
+    1. `npm install`
+    1. `npm run dev`

 ## Account Setup